DEGREE REQUIREMENTS | GRADUATE ADVISORS | QUALIFYING EXAM

-All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written examination in their field.
-This examination is set by the Department Examination Committee in the Fall and Spring semesters of each academic year.
-The examination is based on the core courses.
-All M.A. candidates in anthropology are required to take this examination before the completion of 27 credit hours of graduate work.
+All M.A. candidates, including students coming to the Department with a M.A. degree from another university or department, are required to take a six hour comprehensive written qualifying examination, which is given every spring semester.
+This examination must be taken before the completion of 30 credit hours of graduate work.
 Written M.A. examinations can receive one of three grades: “High Pass,” “Pass,” or “Fail.”

-“High Pass” signifies performance sufficient for both the M.A. degree and advancement to the Ph.D. program, provided other requirements also have been satisfied.
+- “High Pass” signifies performance sufficient for both the M.A. degree and advancement to the Ph.D. program, provided other M.A. requirements have been satisfied.